John Rodgers (admiral): Civil War service

-Postbellum career
+Post-war career

-Commodore Rodgers then commanded the Boston Navy Yard until 1869.
-He was elevated to rear admiral in December 1869 and given command of the Asiatic Squadron.
-In 1871 he commanded the American squadron in the United States expedition to Korea.
-Returning to the United States, he assumed command of Mare Island and later served as president of the United States Naval Institute from 1879 to 1881.
-Rear Admiral Rodgers died in Washington, D.C., on May 5, 1882, while serving as the superintendent of the United States Naval Observatory.
+Rodgers then commanded the Boston Navy Yard from 1866 until 1869.
+He was elevated to rear admiral in December 1869 and given command of the Asiatic Squadron on February 5, 1870.
+In 1871, he commanded the American squadron in the United States expedition to Korea.
+Upon returning to the United States, he was selected for command of Mare Island on June 15, 1873, where he served for almost four years.
+He was appointed Superintendent of the United States Naval Observatory in April 1877 and died in the role in Washington, D.C., on May 5, 1882.
 He was buried at Oak Hill Cemetery in Washington, D.C.

 Namesake

-Rodgers' father was Commodore John Rodgers (1772–1838), and he was the grandfather of pioneering Naval aviator Commander John Rodgers (1881–1926).
+Rodgers' father was Commodore John Rodgers (1772–1838) and his grandfather, also named John Rodgers, was a colonel who commanded a regiment during the Revolutionary War.
+Admiral Rodgers was the grandfather of pioneering Naval aviator Commander John Rodgers (1881–1926).
 Six ships of the United States Navy have been named in their honor; either as USS John Rodgers or USS Rodgers.

 Family

 He was the father of William L. Rodgers, who became an Vice Admiral in the U.S. Navy.